When a young woman is called home by her mother, she finds more than expected.

 Sam squinted in confusion.
 “Because Momma called and said you weren’t well.”

-“That woman don’t do nothin’ less I tell her to,” he boasted.
+“That woman don’t do nothin’ less I tell her,” he boasted.

 “Wait!” her father cried.
 “Don’t go.”

 Sam spun angrily.
 “Why?
 Why should I do anything to help you?”
 She spat the words like a curse.
 “You’re a hate-filled, manipulative old racist.”
-Unbidden tears roiled down her cheeks.
-“If you think I’m gonna help you then…then.”
+Unbidden tears rolled down her cheeks.
+“If you think I’m gonna help, then…then.”
 Anger tangled the words in her mouth.
 Sam spun and continued to the car.

 “Sam…Samantha,” his voice cracked.
 “Please.”

 She stopped.
 When had her father ever said ‘please’?
 She couldn’t remember a time.
 She wiped her eyes and turned.
 “What?”

 He pointed past the house and out towards the woods.
 “They’re out there, Samu-...Sam.
 I need someone else ta see, someone ta believe me.
 So I know I ain't crazy.”